AseelAbdalnabi1/Training_project_2/README.md

 6-./Training_project

-NOTE : the main uploaded runs the googletest be defult, in order to run the REST API then do the following:
+NOTE : the main uploaded runs the googletest by defult, in order to run the REST API then do the following:
 1. go to Training_project.cpp in the folder src
 2. remove the (//) from (// ws.start(true);) in line number 946
 3. then compile it and run it again